How to Be a Top-Notch Learner

 Take notes as you listen to the leader or instructor.
 While this may seem obvious, it’s apparently not, as I’ve noticed that note-taking has largely gone by the wayside in many learning environments.
 Taking notes forces you to stay alert and pay attention, keeps you off your phone, and requires you to think about what is being said so you can actively absorb and summarize the new information.

-You may choose to take notes on your tablet or laptop, but I usually prefer to jot down notes with pen and paper.
+You may choose to take notes on your tablet or laptop or with pen and paper.
 The format of what you record will differ depending on the setting.
 In a class, you may be trying to extract and retain key learning points, especially if you will be tested on these later.
-In a meeting, you may want to capture next steps for future action or summarize main points to inform other employees.
+In a meeting, you may want to capture next steps for future action or summarize main points to inform other colleagues.

 When I attend professional development workshops, I always keep a running “to do” list of things I want to follow up on after the training.
 These may include additional resources to check out or other action steps I want to take related to the material I am learning.